jonolt/mmusicc/README.md

 The folder structure and directory/file names must be identical, this should be given when this toll is used to one-way sync the parent directory.

+Autofill will be only applied to source files.

 More functions:
 - automatic completion easy to determine missing meter data
 - show consistency errors between metadata and folder content